dhruvika/LVTexting/README.md

 - In Android Studio, go to `File -> New -> Import Project` and import the folder containing the downloaded ZIP file contents.
 This should open the project in Android Studio

 Now your ready to start developing!

+For those interested in developing the app, but unsure where to begin, [here](https://developer.android.com/guide/slices/getting-started "Android Getting Started") is Android's Getting Started page, where you can get started with Android app development.